ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/get-started-with-unity-on-android/5-profile-on-android.md

 Try fixing the performance issue yourself.

 Hint: To solve the problem, try looking for a very unnecessary function call in Spin.Update().
 Remove the call and then re-deploy to your Android device.
 The cube will now be spinning smoothly.

+For more on using the Profiler to find performance issues, see [Profiling Unity Apps on Android](/learning-paths/smartphones-and-mobile/profiling-unity-apps-on-android).